 Pollinator use: Bees of genera Anthidium, Colletes, and Megandrena Cockerell pollinate Encelia species (Hurd and Linsley 1975a; Griswold et al. 2006).
 Encelia farinosa is also a larval host for the brittlebush moths: Bucculatrix enceliae Braun (Braun 1958, 1963; Robinson et al. 2010) and Carolella willettana Comstock (Pierce and Pool 1938).

 Tortoise use: Despite representing <1% of cover in most undisturbed desert tortoise habitats, it is worth noting that several species in the genus Encelia occurring throughout the Mojave and Colorado deserts are used for cover by desert tortoises Encelia farinosa, E. frutescens, E. actoni Elmer, and E. virginensis A. Nelson, (Drake et al. 2015, Supplemental 2), which may make it a suitable genus for habitat restoration.
 Encelia farinosa was the seventeenth most frequently used cover species and had particularly widespread use by tortoises at five sites (Table 3) and was considered important for desert tortoise cover at the far western extent of their range near Palm Springs, CA (Lovich et al. 2011).
-E. frutescens is widespread in the Sonoran and Mojave deserts (Benson and Darrow 1981) and was eaten by tortoises at City Creek, Utah in trace amounts (Table 2).
+Encelia frutescens is widespread in the Sonoran and Mojave deserts (Benson and Darrow 1981) and was eaten by tortoises at City Creek, Utah in trace amounts (Table 2).

 Propagation, production, and cultivation: Hand-harvest has been suggested as the only practical means of seed collection because Encelia spp. occupy areas of dry washes and rocky hillsides that were considered too difficult to access any other way (Kay et al. 1977f).
-However, at least Encelia farinosa also occupies extremely disturbed sites such as fallow livestock corrals and may be suitable for cultivation in locations that are moe easily collected.
+However, at least Encelia farinosa also occupies extremely disturbed sites such as fallow livestock corrals and may be suitable for cultivation in locations that are more easily collected.
 Furthermore, because this genus can grow in relatively thick stands, hand collection can be very efficient.
 Collected floral material for Encelia farinosa needs to be very dry before processing using a blower, a #20 sieve, or a rubber mat with wooden block to separate chaff from achenes (Wall and MacDonald 2009).
 In a study of seed viability of Mojave Desert species under long-term storage conditions, E. frutescens and E. virginensis had high initial germination rates (73% and 77%, respectively) that were generally retained over ≥ 5 years of sealed storage (Kay et al. 1988).
 In contrast, Encelia farinosa had an initial low germination rate of 1%, which did not change after seven years of storage treatments (Kay et al.1988).
 Long-term storage (≥ 9 years) for seeds of E. virginensis can occur under a range of temperatures (room, 4 °C, -15 °C) with little change in germinability (Kay et al. 1984).
-Kay et al. (1977f, 1988) also found that optimal germination temperatures for E. virginensis ranges from 10 – 20 °C and at a depth of 1 cm.
+Kay et al. (1977f, 1988) also found that optimal germination temperatures for E. virginensis range from 10 – 20 °C and at a depth of 1 cm.
 This genus exhibits physiological dormancy, so seed pretreatment could increase germination success (Baskin and Baskin 2014).
 Bowers (1994) described 17 mm of rainfall as the required amount of moisture for germination of Encelia farinosa.
-E. farinosa was among the best in a trial of 17 species to determine if stem cuttings provided a viable alternative to seeding (Wiedland et al. 1971).
+Encelia farinosa was among the best in a trial of 17 species to determine if stem cuttings provided a viable alternative to seeding (Wiedland et al. 1971).
 Salvage of adult E. virginensis resulted in 67% survival after 12 months of care in a nursery; surviving plants were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 36% survival 27 months after transplanting (Abella et al. 2015b).